bisq-network/bisq/doc/build.md

     $ java -jar gui/target/shaded.jar

-Please not that testnet is the default bitcoin network.
+Please note that testnet is the default bitcoin network.
 Mainnet is disabled at that stage of development and will be activated as soon there is more testing done.

 ### 4. Development mode

 Please check out our wiki for more information about [testing](https://github.com/bitsquare/bitsquare/wiki/Guide-for-testing-Bitsquare) and how to use [regtest](https://github.com/bitsquare/bitsquare/wiki/How-to-use-Bitsquare-with-regtest-%28advanced%29)

+Here are example program arguments for using regtest with localhost environment (not via Tor):

+    $ java -jar seednode/target/SeedNode.jar localhost:2002 2 50 true

+    $ java -jar gui/target/shaded.jar --useLocalhost=true --node.port=2222 --devTest=true --app.name=Bitsquare-Local-Regtest-Arbitrator

+    $ java -jar gui/target/shaded.jar --bitcoin.network=regtest --node.port=3332 --useLocalhost=true --devTest=true --app.name=Bitsquare-Local-Regtest-Alice

+    $ java -jar gui/target/shaded.jar --bitcoin.network=regtest --node.port=4442 --useLocalhost=true --devTest=true --app.name=Bitsquare-Local-Regtest-Bob

+### 5. Running local seed node with Tor

+If you want to run locally a seed node via Tor you need to add your seed node's hidden service address to the SeedNodesRepository.java class.
+You can find the hidden service address after you started once a seed node.
+Start it with a placeholder address like:

+    $ java -jar seednode/target/SeedNode.jar xxxxxxx.onion:8002 2 50

+Once the hidden service is published (check console output) quit the seed node and copy the hidden service address from the console output.
+Alternatively you can navigate to the application directory and open Bitsquare_seed_node_xxxxxxx.onion_8002/tor/hiddenservice/hostname. use that hidden service address also to rename the xxxxxxx placeholder of your Bitsquare_seed_node_xxxxxxx.onion_8002 directory.
+Start again the SeedNode.jar now with the correct hidden service address.

+Here are example program arguments for using regtest and using the Tor network:

+    $ java -jar seednode/target/SeedNode.jar rxdkppp3vicnbgqt.onion:8002 2 50

+    $ java -jar gui/target/shaded.jar --bitcoin.network=regtest node.port=2222 --devTest=true --app.name=Bitsquare-Tor-Regtest-Arbitrator

+    $ java -jar gui/target/shaded.jar --bitcoin.network=regtest node.port=3332 --devTest=true --app.name=Bitsquare-Tor-Regtest-Alice

+    $ java -jar gui/target/shaded.jar --bitcoin.network=regtest node.port=4442 --devTest=true --app.name=Bitsquare-Tor-Regtest-Bob

 Problems?
 ---------